-Indiana: The institution is authorized by the Indiana Board of Proprietary Education, 402 W. Washington Street, Room W462, Indianapolis, IN 46204.
+Indiana: The institution is authorized to operate as an out of state institution by the Indiana Board of Proprietary Education, 402 W. Washington Street, Room W462, Indianapolis, IN 46204.

-Ohio: Ohio: The Florence campus is approved by the Ohio State Board of Career Colleges and Schools (Registration Number 2158).
+Ohio: The Florence campus is approved by the Ohio State Board of Career Colleges and Schools (Registration Number 2158).